 News Release 128

-The Missouri State Museum, which is part of the Missouri State Park system, is located on the first floor of the Missouri State Capitol.
+The Lohman Building is located at 100 Jefferson Street, in the exhibits area on the ground floor.
+Entrance is at the corner of Jefferson and Water streets.
 For more information, contact the museum at 573-751-2854.
 For information on state parks and historic sites, visit mostateparks.com.
 Missouri State Parks is a division of the Missouri Department of Natural Resources.

 Celebrating 40 years of taking care of Missouri’s natural resources.
 To learn more visit www.dnr.mo.gov.